-Kitchen Color Scheme Inspiration For Your New Home
+Inspiring Kitchen Color Scheme Inspiration for Your New Home

 Black or Dark Color Scheme

-Bold and stark black cabinets with thick wooden slats in a row line the wall.
-A matte black sink and gold faucet inconspicuously sit below.
-A deep black marble backsplash with white accents borders the walls behind.
+Lining the wall are bold and stark black cabinets with thick wooden slats in a row.
+A matte black sink and gold faucet sit below them.
+A deep gray, marble backsplash with white accents borders the walls behind.

 Wood Texture Color Scheme

-The tantalizing intricacies that wood provides will never go out of style.
-Designing your kitchen around the timeless colors, patterns, and familiar feel of wood has the potential for attractive contrasts.
+The tantalizing range of details that wood provides will never go out of style.
+Designing your kitchen colors around the classic colors, patterns, and familiar feel of wood can create an attractive contrast.

-The feel of wood is not only inviting, but also highly sustainable.
-There are also many different kinds of wood to choose from.
-The versatility is endless—between pine, maple, cherry, oak, and beyond.
-Wood is very durable and a tough defendant against scratches to keep its signature class.
+Wood is not only inviting but also highly sustainable.
+There are many different kinds of wood nature has to offer.
+The versatility is endless among the rich jewel tones of pine, maple, cherry, oak, and beyond.

-However, wood as the focal point of your kitchen color palette will likely come at a higher cost.
+However, having wood as the focal point of your kitchen's color design will likely come at a higher cost.
 Wood is typically more expensive than other options and needs to be cleaned with special products for wood surfaces.

 White or Light Color Kitchen Scheme

-Pure white cabinets extend in a uniform line with matte bronze handles for easy access.
-The pristine cabinets stretch across the endless wall creating ample counter space for chopping fresh fruits and vegetables.
-A wood-top island sits across from a stainless steel gas stove and a sleek silver sink, all set to the tune of modest ivory and gray granite backsplash.
+A wood-top island sits across from a stainless-steel gas stove and a sleek silver sink, all set to the tune of a modest ivory and gray granite backsplash.

-If you are going for a pure, angelic, and open feel to your humble abode’s kitchen, choosing a light or white color scheme may be the route to take.
-Lighter colors tend to give the kitchen an airy feel, weaved with a distinct calm and elegance.
+If you are going for a pure, angelic, and open feel to your kitchen, choosing a lighter or white color may be the route to take.
+Lighter tones like light yellow, orange, or blue tend to give a kitchen a bright, airy feel, weaving in a combination of distinct calm and elegance.